How Can Community Help Your Organization?

 Traditionally, organizations were limited to interactions with people in their general geographic areas.
 As the internet spread around the globe, however, businesses were able to connect with people who had different experiences, problems, and needs.
 This is true for communities as well.
 Traditionally, we might of thought of communities based on geographic boundaries like a neighborhood, school, or town, but now, with online communities, organizations can share ideas across borders.
 Increased diversity in thought, experience, and objectives can create a more wholesome community where there’s a sense of trust between members and where all members feel comfortable sharing their own experiences.

 5. Brand Personality

 I’ve heard a lot of people talk about brand personality, what it means, why organizations need it, and how to go about creating it.
 In my humble opinion, LinkedIn VP Tomer Cohen summed brand personality up best: “Everybody wants to talk to somebody else; nobody wants to talk to a logo.”
 Creating a brand personality isn’t about putting a personal face mask on your company’s front door.
 It’s about allowing real people to have real conversations with other real people.
-When I first started as the community manager at TechWell, one of the first things I did was head over to our customer feedback chat to start a conversation.
-If we were going to build a community, we needed to start with people and that meant eliminating frustrating customer support bots.
-Turns out, we already had real people managing our customer service calls (sorry for bothering you, Reba and Renita)!
+If you are going to build a community, you need to start with people and that means eliminating frustrating customer support bots.
+Turns out, most companies have real people who can manage their customer service calls!
+It can be tedious, but it will pay off.
 By giving real people (your employees) and opportunity to empathize, problem solve, and connect with other real people (your customers), you provide a strong foundation for customer retention.

 This list is by no means meant to be inclusive of all of the benefits your organization can reap if your community is built upon a strong, human-focused foundation; however, it can be a good list to start the conversation with.
 What benefits has your organization seen from building a brand community?